Why Most Brands Choose Blue: Color Psychology in Business

 Black reminds us of absolute darkness, along with the fear and allure of the unknown.

-Colors affect us all deep down — the same depths responsible for our gut reactions, purchasing behavior, and problem solving skills.
+Colors affect us all deep down — the same depths responsible for our gut reactions, purchasing behavior, and problem-solving skills.
 So, ignoring colors in branding and marketing is a missed opportunity.

 While subtle and almost imperceptible, color psychology can still create a lasting influence on a person’s thinking, especially if viewed repeatedly, as with branding.

 A color’s psychological connotations change according to where—precisely—it falls on the rainbow, otherwise known as a hue.
 A bluish-green has different properties than blue and green alone.
-Plus it is slightly different than greenish-blue.
+Plus, it is slightly different than greenish-blue.
+Then there are tints (a color’s hues mixed with white) and shades (a color’s hues mixed with black), creating lighter and darker versions of colors.

 Hue, tint, and shade can all shift a color’s meaning, making the choices for your own company infinitely customizable.